Monthly Tech-Tip from Tony Hansen SignUp

 Details

-3D-printed pour spouts make it possible to create plaster molds that do not have a spare (the spare at the top of typical molds acts as a reservoir enabling overfilling the mold - this accommodates the dropping slurry level as the mold pulls water).
+3D-printed pour spouts make it possible to create plaster molds that do not have a spare.
+The spare at the top of typical molds acts as a reservoir enabling overfilling the mold - this accommodates the dropping slurry level as the mold pulls water.
 Although a traditional mold maker might consider this concept of a spareless mold ridiculous, 3D printing makes it not only more convenient, it just works better.
-3D-printed spouts make a spare unnecessary.

 Related Information

-A 3D-printed pour spout in place on the top of a mug mold
+A 3D-printed pour spout on a mug cast-jigger mold

 I prepare to attach these by simply touching them to the top of the slip (it is sticky and coats the underside evenly).
 Then it is just a matter of setting it in place and and it glues down in seconds.
-I make these a little larger diameter than the top of the opening (e.g. 2mm) in the plaster mold, producing a small overhang on the cast piece.
-During the time in the mold, the clay slurry creates a thickness against the plaster walls but also extends upward above the top of the mold (inside the spout).
-A while after pour-out I am able to make a cut and lift the spout away leaving an over-hang, over-height and thickness that all play to enable jiggering the rim to the exact contour I want.
+I make these a little larger diameter than the top of the opening in the plaster mold (e.g. 2mm), producing a small overhang on the cast piece (this one has 0.8mm thick walls and prints quickly).
+During the time in the mold, the clay slurry creates a thickness against the plaster walls that also extends upward above the top (inside the spout).
+Shortly after pour-out I put these into the cuphead on the jigger wheel and make a cut and lift the spout away.
+This leaves an over-hang and over-height that enable finishing the rim using the jigger template.

 Slip cast calciner after pour out